modernweb-dev/web/docs/docs/dev-server/plugins/hmr.md

 In production it is highly recommended you remove any of these HMR related blocks of code as they will effectively be dead code.

+## Use with libraries/frameworks

+This plugin exists primarily to serve as a base to other framework/ecosystem-specific implementations of HMR.

+It can be consumed directly as-is, but in future should usually be used via another higher level plugin layered on top of this.

 ## API